apollo-mms/.github/profile/README.md

 ## Hi there 👋

 We are a **branch** of @apollotwenty.
 We are the main branch as we are where H and his team go to.
+Our goal is to bring back Student Internet Rights.

 ## Projects